SoftwareAG/c8y-docs/content/microservice-sdk/rest-bundle/overview.md

 - [Device management library](/reference/device-management-library/) specifies the data model for device management.
 - [Sensor library](/reference/sensor-library/) specifies the data model for sensors and controls.

-If you develop applications using Java or C#, check these relevant sections for even more convenient access to {{< product-c8y-iot >}}'s functionality.
+If you develop web apps using Java or C#, check these relevant sections for even more convenient access to {{< product-c8y-iot >}}'s functionality.
 For further information on REST interfaces in general and on integrating devices with REST, refer to the [REST section](/device-integration/rest) in *Device integration*.